Isle of Sheppey

 The Isle of Sheppey is an island off the northern coast of Kent, England, neighbouring the Thames Estuary, centred 42 mi from central London.
 It has an area of 36 sqmi.
 The island forms part of the local government district of Swale.
 Sheppey is derived from Old English Sceapig, meaning "Sheep Island".

 Today's island was historically known as the "Isles of Sheppey" which were Sheppey itself, the Isle of Harty to the south east and the Isle of Elmley to the south west.
-Over time the channels between the islands have silted up to make one contiguous island.
+Over time the channels between the islands have silted up to make one contiguous island, which is now linked by two bridges to the Kentish mainland.
 Sheppey, like much of north Kent, is largely formed from London Clay and is a plentiful source of fossils.
 The Mount near Minster rises to 250 ft above sea level and is the highest point on the island.
 The rest of Sheppey is low-lying and the southern part of the island is marshy land criss-crossed by inlets and drains, largely used for grazing.
 The economy is driven by a dockyard and port, the presence of three prisons, and various caravan sites.